Standard Deviation Calculator

 In Statistics the statistical operations on whole data and a portion of it handled differently.
 Here comes the concept of sample and population.
 Complete or whole data is called as population i.e. the data which we are trying to analyse and make conclusions out of it.
 Part of the whole data is the sample.

-How to calculate standard deviation:
+How to calculate standard deviation using standard deviation calculator:

 • Calculate mean of the data.
 For this add all values in data and divide by size of data.